fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricApplicationName.md

 ## EXAMPLES

-### Example 1
+### Example 1: Get the application name for a service
 ```
 PS C:\> Get-ServiceFabricApplicationName -ServiceName  fabric:/myapp/persistenttodolist
 ```

-The command above gets the application name for the service fabric:/myapp/persistenttodolist
+This command gets the name of the application for the service `fabric:/myapp/persistenttodolist`.

 ## PARAMETERS